Tassled-Wobbegong-AFTRI7/Triviascape/README.md

            Win & Restart: We did not implement the win scenario, so there has to be a screen built out for that and for the ability to restart the game at any point

 Stretch Functionality:
-    -OAuth implementation: we attempted to add Oauth as indicated through our branch, but we decided to abandon it.
+    OAuth implementation: we attempted to add Oauth as indicated through our branch, but we decided to abandon it.
 Also this is a SPA, so Oauth might be tricky.

-    -Highest Score: Keeping track of high scores across users
+    Highest Score: Keeping track of high scores across users

-    -Progressive Difficulty: If a user answers a given amount of questions in a certain difficulty, fetch questions at a difficulty above that.
+     Progressive Difficulty: If a user answers a given amount of questions in a certain difficulty, fetch questions at a difficulty above that.
 Trivia database has easy, medium, and hard as difficulties. **note some categories do not have all the difficulties**